 You can apply to co-buy with Ourboro at any time.
 If it seems like we’re a fit, you’ll be invited to a discovery call with one of our team members.
 This gives you the opportunity to ask any questions about Ourboro and lets us learn more about you and your home buying journey.

-When your homebuyer round is open, we will connect you to one of our lending partners to receive a mortgage pre-approval.
-After receiving your mortgage pre-approval, our team will determine how much we can contribute towards your home and begin the onboarding and home search process.
+After your discovery call, we will connect you to one of our lending partners to receive a mortgage pre-approval.
+Your mortgage pre-approval is what allows our team to determine how much we can contribute towards your home.

 After being referred to a lending partner, signing a successful offer on a home can take anywhere from 2- 4 months.
 This largely depends on how quickly you receive your mortgage pre-approval and how long you spend searching for your home!

 The homes we co-invest in must be buyer’s primary residence.
 Co-owners are free to rent out a portion of the home (and keep 100% of the rental income) but it must be the home they live in.

 There is a very specific sequence in how the funds from the sale of your home will be distributed.
 The proceeds will first be used to pay back anything owed to lenders, followed by any closing costs to third parties.

 Next, the total amount of the principal payments you have made towards your mortgage will be returned to you.
 Please note, since the closing costs at the time of sale are your responsibility, there will be an adjustment made to this amount to ensure the closing costs are covered by your portion of the home sale proceeds.

 Lastly, all remaining proceeds, the appreciation in the home, will be divided based on our respective equity percentages.

 To learn more about how home sale proceeds are distributed, please submit an application to speak directly with a member of our team.